robleroni/Puerro/docs/03-DOM.md

 ```

-To use the handler functions for testing, the used elements need to be created
+To use the handler functions for testing, the needed elements need to be created.

 ```js
 import { describe, createDomElement } from 'puerro';